classidied/vegan-flamingos/LalaHasEverything.md

 ## Process Work

-I actually had a lot to work with with this presentation, as I had multiple group chats on multiple platforms with the subject of this presentation.
-Unfortunately my colossally-sized brain only remembered this fact after I had finished the presentation at an ungodly hour.
+I actually had a lot to work with here, as I had multiple group chats on multiple platforms with the subject of this presentation.
+Unfortunately my colossally-sized brain only remembered this fact after I had finished the slideshow at an ungodly hour.
 Searching for patterns proved to be rather difficult, the only term that brought up a reasonable amount of content was "dog".
 I checked the pinned messages instead, which proved to be highly fruitful.

 Never have I stayed up so late to make a slideshow (something like 1:40 AM was when I went to sleep).
 I don't even try this hard in school.